 A concise treatment of the basic principles of physics.
 Includes mechanics, matter, electricity, magnetism, heat, sound, light, relativity, and nuclear physics.
-Prerequisite: must have completed MATH 96 or higher or earned a satisfactory score on the placement test, ACT, or SAT for placement into MATH 120.
+Prerequisite: Must have completed with a C or better or be currently enrolled in: MATH 116 or MATH 116E or MATH 120 or MATH 120E or MATH 126E or higher.